The Growing EV Fleet

 Manufacturer battery warranties typically cover batteries for 8 years or 160,000km against significant capacity degradation (below 70% original capacity).
 However, these warranties expire, and out-of-warranty battery issues on second-hand EVs are increasingly common as NZ's EV fleet ages.

-What EV MBI Should Cover
+What EV Breakdown Insurance Should Cover

 Hybrid-Specific Considerations